China's importers apply for tariff waivers on U.S. goods

 “We’re preparing our application, we’ll soon submit our materials,” said Shi Lei, a manager at meat importer Beijing Hopewise.
 “This is good news for us.”

-Beijing said last month that it would start a waiver program, amid growing worries over the cost of the protracted trade war on its already slowing economy.
+Beijing said last month that it would start a waiver programme, amid growing worries over the cost of the protracted trade war on its already slowing economy.

 Other goods on the list include tractors, motorbikes, mountain bikes and some pieces of medical equipment.